Home

 zelph's representation of relation types works fundamentally differently.
 As mentioned in the introduction, one of zelph's distinguishing features is that it treats relation types as first-class nodes rather than as mere edge labels.

 Internally, zelph creates special nodes to represent relations.
-For example, when defining:
+For example,when identifying "is opposite of" as a relation (predicate), this internal structure is created:

 graph TD